Tag: evil

 🙏 Prayer

 God, as we look about the world, we often conclude what is evil and what is good without asking you.
-Help us to look to you to define these terms, rather than how the world and our personal tell us to.
-Help us to as filled with grace toward others in our perception of their wrong-ness, as you were while we were in our sin.
+Help us to look to you to define these terms, rather than how the world and our personal relationships tell us to.
+Help us to as filled with toward in our perception of their wrong-ness, as you were while we were in our sin.
 Amen.

 • Field Placement